yadavtanmaya/introtogit/README.md

 # hactoberfestdtu
-hey, feel free to enter your name, i will try to merge your pull request as soon as possible :)
+Hey, feel free to enter your name, i will try to merge your pull request as soon as possible :)

 Vishesh Jain